Elearnmarkets - Financial Market Learning

 • Low-cost information:- The credit rating agency collects, analyses, interprets and makes a proper conclusion of any complex data and transforms it into a very lucid and easily understandable manner.

-• Provides a basis for suitable risk and return:- The instruments rated by rating agency gets greater confidence amongst investor community.
+• Provides a basis for suitable risk and return:- The instruments rated by rating agency gets greater confidence amongst the investor community.
 It also gives an idea regarding the risk associated with the instrument.

 • Helps in the formulation of Public policy:- If debt instruments are professionally rated, it becomes very easy to judge the eligibility of various securities for inclusion in the institutional portfolio with greater confidence.

-• Provides superior information:- Credit rating agency being an independent rating agency, due to highly trained and professional staffs and with the access to information which is not publicly available information, these agencies are able to deliver superior information.
+• Provides superior information:- Credit rating agencies being an independent rating agency, due to highly trained and professional staffs and with the access to information which is not publicly available information, these agencies are able to deliver superior information.

 • Enhances corporate image:- Better credit rating for any credit investment enhances visibility and corporate image in the industry.